crsandoval/PEP-2020/week_1/README.md

 ![screenshot of selecting new project](img/select_new_project.gif)

-Do you see a checkbox “Create a git repository”?
+Do you see a checkbox labeled “Create a git repository”?

 ![screenshot of create git option](img/RStudio_git_test_2.gif)